Skin Penetration Premises

 - Articles and equipment are clean and appropriate for the procedure.

 - Single use items are used only once.

 - Personal Protective Equipment is used.

 - Premises are registered with Council.

 Pre-sterilised single use items are recommended for each skin penetration procedure.
 Using pre-sterilised single use equipment with the correct infection control techniques will ensure micro-organisms are not being transferred from person to person.

 Hand washing and hand care are the first steps in any infection control program.
 Cuts and abrasions on exposed skin should be covered by a waterproof dressing and hands should always be washed before and after a treatment.

 The following method is recommended for hand cleaning:

-• Wash hands all over including backs of hands and between fingers for at least 15-20 seconds
+- Wash hands including backs of hands and between fingers for 15-20 seconds.

 Gloves are worn as a physical barrier to protect the wearer's hands from contamination.
 Single use gloves must be worn at all times during a skin penetration procedure to protect both the operator and the client.
 The use of single use gloves does not substitute or eliminate the need to wash hands.